 taru (at) utexas.edu

 I am interested in understanding how emotion and motivation colors information-processing and the neural systems that support this influence.
-My current research focuses on the neural basis of the effects of the motivation to see yourself in a positive light on early perceptions of stimuli.
+We have discovered that motivation does not influence very low levels of visual processing and are now investigating the neural basis of how motivation influences the construal of social information.

 Jamil Palacios Bhanji